MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/publish-a-service-application.md

 In SharePoint Server, some service applications can be published across farms and thereby be made available over remote connections.

 Before you begin this operation, review [Share service applications across farms in SharePoint Server](share-service-applications-across-farms.md) for information about prerequisites.

+## Publish a service application by using Central Administration

  **To publish a service application by using Central Administration**